dev-dull/PyTerraBackTyl/README.md

 ![PyTerraBackTYL logo](http://www.devdull.lol/pyterrabacktyl/pyterrabacktyl_logo_v2.png)

 ## About:
-PyTerraBackTYL is a generic HTTP/REST backend for storing your Terraform state file, `terraform.tfstate`.
+PyTerraBackTYL is a generic HTTP/REST backend that uses plugins for managing your Terraform state and locking in whatever way you see fit.
+PyTerraBackTYL uses Python shelve objects by default, but a plugin for using Git to manage Terraform locking and state is provided.
+Additionally, a non-persistant plugin is included that pushes notifications into Slack.

 ## Setup:
 ### Requirements:
 - PyTerraBackTYL was developed using Python 3.6 and is subsequently recommended, but 3.4 and 3.5 have been tested and known to work well.
+  - flask
-  - Flask
+  - pyyaml
-  - Yaml
+  - jsonpath

 ### Installation instructions:
 #### Install PyTerraBackTYL: